 37. Improves your breathing irregularity

-There is such a big focus on your breathing and blood circulation, that it will gradually help to improve any breathing irregularity that you may have.
-Many pop artists use Pilates to help control their breathing when performing on stage during tours.
+In Pilates there is such a big focus on your breathing and blood circulation, that it will gradually help to improve any breathing irregularity that you may have.
+Many pop artists (like Madonna) use Pilates to help control their breathing when performing on stage during tours.

 38. Helps to reduce the amount of headaches you get